bthaman/noaa_precip/README.md

 <b>Prerequisites</b>

 1. Python 2.7.10 w/ ArcPy installed and licensed.
-Python needs the following libraries:
+Python needs the following libraries that are not in the standard library:
    * pandas
    * numpy
    * wget
    * matplotlib
    * pypyodbc
-   * sqlite3 (this may be in the standard library)

 2. SDE geodatabase.
 I'm using SQLEXPRESS installed locally.
 I've also used an enterprise SQL Server database on a Fort Worth server, but the performance was terrible.